jz393/jz393.github.io/writing/why-i-left-google.md

 - **Assistant NLP (2022):** My new team had a heavy office presence, and I met so many new faces.
 Everyone seemed so brilliant and passionate about what they were doing.
 There weren't many L3s, as the team leaned more towards experienced/specialized folks, so I felt out of place as an early-career SWE.
 Nevertheless, I gradually integrated into projects and eventually landed my first promotion.
 Around the same time, ChatGPT had just launched, and LLMs were rapidly gaining traction.
 Suddenly, Google Assistant wasn't so hot anymore, and our team faced uncertainty as newer technologies emerged.
 - **Bard/Gemini (2023):**  That Thanksgiving, leadership reorganized my team into Bard (now Gemini), which later became part of Google DeepMind (GDM).
 Everyone was new, and the environment was fast-paced as we ambitiously set to launch our own LLM-powered virtual assistant.
 It was the ultimate race to catch up, so we dove in headfirst, facing daily standups, rapid growth opportunities, and limited corporate oversight.
 The team expanded quickly, and we enjoyed countless events, celebrations, and gifts in recognition of all our hard work.
 I was honored to work on this critical launch with such a dedicated team.

-## [2] General commentary
+## General commentary

 Here, I'll outline some of the pros and cons of working at Google and GDM.
-These are all fairly common praises and critiques widely available on the Internet.
+These are all fairly common praises and critiques widely available on the Internet, and many sources go into greater depth with concrete examples and data points.
 Again, this is my personal take on the ones that stood out the most.
 Also, the benefits are self-explanatory, so I've put more focus on the downsides.

 ### The good
 - **The people:** As the saying goes, the people make the place.
 I've worked with some of the most talented, hardworking, and passionate individuals in the field, thanks to my time at Google and GDM.
-Seeing bright minds from around the world join together and collaborate on a shared mission to advance technology has been both inspiring and rewarding.
+Seeing bright minds from around the world join together on a shared mission to advance technology has been both inspiring and rewarding.
 Saying goodbye to so many wonderful mentors, colleagues, and friends was undoubtedly one of the most challenging things I had ever done.
 - **The impact:** Google serves billions of users daily across its products.
 It's arguably one of the most impactful companies in the world.
 As an engineer, a single line of code written (*or unwritten*) can rapidly affect millions.
 Though you may view yourself as insignificant when surrounded by a bunch of peers working on similar (*and often mundane*) tasks, the level of impact you make at Google is really something special.
 - **The perks:** The famous microkitchens, commuter shuttles, diverse cafés, and many other perks have given Google the "best company to work for" title many times across a wide range of sources.
 There's no doubt that Google goes the extra mile to treat its employees well.
 Google is also largely credited with setting these high standards of well-being across the broader tech industry, defining the industry's laid-back culture.